 This image, from the 1931 Millikin yearbook, shows Huss House when it was occupied by ZTA

 The house at 225 North Fairview Avenue was built for the Millikin’s first president, Albert R. Taylor, and his wife Minerva, who lived there from 1918-1929.
 After Mr. Taylor’s death (in the house’s second floor bedroom), his wife moved to Kansas, and the house was purchased by the Zeta Tau Alpha sorority, who occupied it from 1930-1935.

 After the bank foreclosed on the house in 1935, it was leased out until it was purchased, first by the VonZetti family, and then by the Huss family.
 Mr. Royce Huss was a 1937 Millikin graduate, and Mrs. Mickey Huss’ father, Rufus Bruner, was one of the carpenters who helped build the house.
 The University now uses it as a guest house and named it in honor of the Huss family.
-Millikin's current President, Patrick White, stayed in Huss House when he first came to Millikin.
+Millikin's last President, Patrick White, lived in Huss House when he first came to Millikin.